DrEmpiricism/Optimize-Offline/README.md

 Solid image compression uses the undocumented LZMS compression format to concatenate all file data within a regular WIM file into a solid WIM archive (ESD file).
 By doing this, a 4GB WIM file is able to be compressed to a size of 2GB or less.
 However, as with other forms of high-ratio compression, LZMS compression can take quite a while to complete and should NOT be selected as the final image compression type if the end-user is impatient or requires the optimized image quickly.

-### ISO File Strucuture Optimization ###
+### ISO File Structure Optimization ###

-This is a process that occurrs automatically when a Windows Installation ISO is used as the source image for optimization.
+This is a process that occurs automatically when a Windows Installation ISO is used as the source image for optimization.
 In short, it removes all unnecessary media files used to install Windows 10 from a live system, thus reducing the total size of the installation media.
-The order in which files are removed and moved is critical to proper file structure optimization for bootup installation.
+The order in which files are removed and moved is critical for proper file structuring.

 ### ISO Remastering and Creation ###